Allicolyer/pixabay-react-native/README.md

 1. If there are problems related to the `.env.js` file, try stopping and restarting Expo

+### Running Tests

+1. The tests require node version `11.0.0`.
+Switch to that version before running the tests.
+2. To run the tests type `yarn test` or `npm test`.
+This will run the jest test suite.

 ### Contributors

 1. This app was created by Allison Colyer
 2. Big thanks to 101 for posing this challenge
-3. Shoutout to Pixabay for their free API
+3. Shout out to Pixabay for their free API

 <table>
   <tr>